 If your car insurance has been canceled

-If you are consistently late on your payments, your insurance company will likely eventually cancel your policy for non-payment.
+If you do not have a grace period for payment on your policy or if you do not pay within the grace period, your insurance company may cancel your policy for non-payment.
 You should receive a notification of the cancellation, so this should not come as a surprise.

 Consequences of missing insurance payments